Tag: Chris Ruane

 Jo Swinson

-The provision of Post Office ATM’s at post offices is the operational responsibility of Post Office Limited.
+Information of the number of passport applications and renewals administered by post offices is the operational responsibility of Post Office Limited.

 As such I have therefore asked Paula Vennells, the Chief Executive of Post Office Limited, to write to the hon Member on this matter.
 A copy of her reply will be placed in the libraries of the House.